graphaware/neo4j-framework/README.md

 See the <a href="http://graphaware.com/neo4j/2014/05/28/graph-aware-neo4j-framework.html" target="_blank">announcement on our blog</a>.

+## Community vs Enterprise

+This open-source (GPL) version of the GraphAware Framework is compatible with Neo4j Community Edition only.
+It *will not work* with Neo4j Enterprise Edition, which is a proprietary and commercial software product.

+GraphAware offers an Enterprise version of the GraphAware Framework to licensed users of Neo4j Enterprise Edition.
+Please [mailto:info@graphaware.com](get in touch) to receive access.

 ## Features Overview

 On a high level, there are two key pieces of functionality: